The Scientific Method Tutorial

 Throughout the tutorial, you will encounter questions and activities that are designed to allow you to think about and apply the concepts presented.
 These questions and activities can help you monitor your progress throughout the tutorial.

-Christina M. Sax, Ph.D., associate professor and academic director of natural science, UGP, provided curriculum review of this tutorial.
+Christina M. Sax, Ph.D., former associate professor and academic director of natural science, UGP, provided curriculum review of this tutorial.

 Kim Kehler Devine, provided instructional design review and served as the project manager for this tutorial.